replayio/replay-cli/.changeset/client-attribution.md

 "@replayio/puppeteer": patch
 ---

-add client attribution headers for telemetry. sends X-Client-Info on outbound HTTP requests to enable backend source tracking. forwards REPLAY_CLIENT_SOURCE env var as X-Replay-Source header when set by orchestrated environments.
+internal: add a way to attribute the client origin of the outbound traffic to Replay services